 Family law practice

 Stephen has practised in family law throughout his career at the Bar, and this remains a substantial part of his practice.
-He has represented children charged with homicide of a parent (R v Howells and R v Walton), and those with significant disability (R v Alani: Pinderfields Hospital murders).
-He now undertakes family work in all areas: public and private law, mostly for parents, carers, grandparents, and guardians.
-Whilst regularly appearing in care cases throughout the North of England, Stephen also undertakes private law residence and contact cases, including disputes involving foreign jurisdictions.
-Stephen specialises in family finance cases, negotiation and representation, and managing challenging clients from the professions.
+He has represented children charged with homicide of a parent (R v Howells and R v Walton), and those with significant disability (R v Alani: Pinderfields Hospital double murders).
+He now undertakes family work in public law exclusively for parents, carers, grandparents, and guardians.
+Whilst regularly appearing in care cases throughout the North of England.
+Stephen also specialises in family finance cases, negotiation and representation, and managing challenging clients from the professions.
 He has particular experience in dealing with corporate and partnership assets, trusts, pensions, Wills, inheritance and intestacy.

-Stephen has advised on disability and deafness issues since the 1980’s when he undertook training in signing at the City Literary Institute, London, leading to CACDP Part 1 in BSL.
-He is a former member of the Board of Management for England of the British Deaf Association and has lectured and presented on issues relating to the deaf.
+Stephen has advised on disability and deafness issues since the 1980’s when he undertook training in signing at the City Literary Institute, London, leading to CACDP Part 1 in British Sign Language.
+He is a former member of the British Deaf Association Board of Management for England and has lectured and presented on issues relating to deafness, and mental health.
 His broadcasts include BBC ‘See hear’, ITV ‘Listening Eye’ and deafness documentaries for Channel 4.
 In April 2001 he worked with Craig Flynn for ‘Deaf Relay’ at Lancashire College.
 He is interested to protect and facilitate access for deaf people to human rights and public services.
-He was keynote speaker at the national conference for the British Society for Mental Health and Deafness in June 2001 in Glasgow dealing with access to justice, and assists with the training of relay interpreters.
+He was keynote speaker at the national conference for the British Society for Mental Health and Deafness in June 2001 in Glasgow dealing with access to justice, and has assisted with the training of relay interpreters.
 Stephen has represented many deaf clients on a wide range of topics and is one of the few hearing legal professionals to have worked in this field for over two decades.
-He was a national conciliator with the Disability Conciliation Service under the DRC from 2004 to 2006.
+He has undertaken training in listening therapy and was a national conciliator with the Disability Conciliation Service under the DRC from 2004 to 2006.
+He currently assists disadvantaged minorities to access opportunities to practice in the legal professions.

 Adviser to Police

-Since leaving the Metropolitan Police Service, Stephen has maintained a close professional network with police services and police officers throughout the county.
-He has advised Cleveland, North Yorkshire, Northumberland, Cumbria and Derbyshire Police on professional conduct issues, administrative law matters, licensing (liquor and firearms) and a range of other topics such as data protection and human rights.
-He has had involvement in some of the most serious, sensitive and difficult police misconduct cases in the North of England, including Operation Eagle, Pool and North Yorkshire police corruption cases.
-He sits as an independent legal adviser to police misconduct panels and wrote ‘A Guide to Panels under the Police (Conduct) Regulations’ published in March 2004 by the Police Foundation.
+Stephen started his working life as a police officer in London.
+Since leaving the Metropolitan Police Service in 1978, Stephen has maintained a close professional network with police services and police officers throughout the country.
+He has acted as legal adviser to Cleveland, North Yorkshire, Northumberland, Cumbria and Derbyshire, Avon & Somerset and the Metropolitan Police on professional conduct issues, administrative law matters, licensing (liquor and firearms) and a range of other topics such as data protection, human rights and ADR.
+He has had involvement in some of the most serious, sensitive and challenging police misconduct cases in the North of England, including Operation Eagle, Operation Pool and North Yorkshire police corruption cases.
+He was appointed independent legal adviser to police misconduct panels and was the author of ‘A Guide to Panels under the Police (Conduct) Regulations’ published in March 2004 by the Police Foundation.
 His other publications include the Home Office presentation paper ‘ADR Management and Resolution of Complaints in relation to Police Misconduct’ 1999.
 In 2004 he acted as a presenter to the strategic command course at the Scottish Police College, Tulliallan Castle, Fife.

-Having led the way in public access to the Bar by piloting for the General Council of the Bar for England and Wales the first two schemes under ‘Bar Direct’ in 1999, Stephen assisted the Public Access Committee and presented at the Bar Annual Conference on direct access.
+Having pioneered public access to the Bar by incepting and piloting the first two schemes under ‘Bar Direct’ scheme in 1999, Stephen assisted the Bar Council’s Public Access Committee and presented at the Bar Annual Conference on direct access.
 He was one of the first barristers to complete formal public access training.
 He has considerable experience of dealing with corporate, institutional and commercial clients direct.
-He is a founding member of Public Access Bar Associationwww.paba.org.uk
+He was a founding member of Public Access Bar Association.